What Anxious Attachment Really Feels Like (How to Begin Healing It)

 2. Catastrophizing

 One small shift becomes a threat.
 A pause in conversation becomes rejection.
 A quiet moment becomes proof they’re losing interest.
+This is often driven by underlying fear of rejection and an activated abandonment wound, where the nervous system assumes loss before there is evidence of it.

 3. Over-functioning